neopragma/provision-ubuntu-common/README.md

 * xubuntu_cleanup - removes some of the packages that are included in the Xubuntu Desktop distro.
 * LICENSE
 * README.md
+* sublime-text-3/ - config files that are copied or merged after the basic install of Sublime Text 3